 If there's an underlying cause for your kidney inflammation, your doctor may prescribe other drugs to treat the underlying problem, in addition to treatment to control any hypertension:

 - Strep or other bacterial infection.
-Your doctor likely will prescribe an appropriate antibiotic.
+Treatment usually focuses on easing your signs and symptoms.
+Your doctor also may prescribe an appropriate antibiotic.

 - Lupus or vasculitis.
 Doctors often prescribe corticosteroids and immune-suppressing drugs to control inflammation.